brejdol/networkundertaker/_posts/2023-12-09-How-do-you-get-to-Native-IPv6?.md

 _Is this where we want to stay with our addressing forever?_

 It sure seems that way, at least sometimes.
-But what if it's possible to do it the opposite way - Where IPv6 is the new default, end to end connectivity is the norm, and IPv4 is the oddity, the exception, the old address space you’ll translate _to_ when needed?
+But what if it's possible to do it the opposite way - Where IPv6 is the new default, end to end connectivity is the norm.
+Where IPv4 is the oddity, the exception, the old address space you’ll translate _to_ when needed?

 Where IPv4 really _is_ legacy IP, there as a reminder of the errors made by an earlier generation that couldn't count high enough.
 It is _very_ possible to get there, today even.